 Apart from credit cards, you have other options.
 You might also consider a secured credit card, which requires a certain deposit as an assurance of payment.
 If there is money tied to the card as a security, the card issuer can use those funds if you don’t pay off the credit you use.
 Secured credit cards usually have limits between $300 and $500.

-Although credit cards are easy to get compared to other types of loans or credit lines, you still need to provide information about your income and credit history.
+Although credit cards are easy to get compared to credit lines, bad credit loans or other types of loans, you still need to provide information about your income and credit history.
 Chances are that your application will be approved if you don’t have any major incidents in your financial history.